sunsided/lsm303dlhc-registers/README.md

 # `lsm303dlhc`

-> A platform agnostic driver to interface with the LSM303DLHC (accelerometer + compass)
+> A platform-agnostic driver to interface with the LSM303DLHC (accelerometer + compass)

 ## What works